mobilelabclass-itp/06-ChipsSaveJSON/README.md

 # 06-ChipsSaveJSON

-Simple rectangle can be edited and dragged and save as JSON file.
+Rectangle shapes can be edited, dragged and saved as JSON file.